 Striving to achieve optimum health is far better than dealing with the costs and complications of disease states, most of which are preventable through the maintenance of healthy habits.
 I want to help keep my patients healthy and disease free.
 Feel free to contact me if you or a friend is interested in the Take Shape for Life program.It's scientifically valid, easy to follow, inexpensive and - most important - it works.
 I personally coach all of my clients to help get them started on the right foot.
 Because I spend a good hour to an hour and a half usually, I do not perform these consultations during my regular office hours.
 Rather, I schedule them after hours or on weekends, either in person or via Skype.

-Note that I strongly advise interested individuals to go through a TSFL program coach rather than the other Medifast options.
+Note that I strongly advise interested individuals to go through the OPTAvia program, rather than the other Medifast options.
 Medifast is the much larger parent company with 3 divisions:

 - Medifast Direct: individuals purchase Medifast products on-line and follow a self-guided program with online support/tools.
 There is no personalized coaching.